JMS55/jms55.github.io/content/posts/2025_09_03_bevy_fifth_birthday/index.md

 After three years, I'm still enjoying Bevy as much as ever.
 Not only that, but development is the smoothest it's ever been!

 As is my usual writing style, this post is going to be a bit dry and disjointed, and maybe not the most hype-oriented.
-It's not exactly what I aim for, but it seems to be how I end up writing things :).
-I _did_ try using an LLM to help with writing, but it was way too fawning, so in the end I've written this by hand (with the limited time and energy I have to perfect the word choice and structure).
+It's not exactly what I aimed for when I started writing, but it seems to be how I end up writing things :).
+I _did_ try using an LLM to help with writing, but it was way too fawning, so in the end I've written this by hand.
+Perfect is the enemy of good and all that.

-While I _am_ really excited about Bevy, this year and every year, I'll leave hyping Bevy up to others, so go read their blog posts once they're posted to https://bevy.org!
-Consider this post more a reflection on my own experiences, rather than on Bevy as a project.
+While I _am_ really excited about Bevy, this year and every year, I'll leave hyping Bevy up to others, so go read their blog posts once they're posted to <https://bevy.org>!
+Consider this post more a brain dump of my own experiences, rather than on Bevy as a project.

 Anyways, let's talk about how this year went.